 If you can't be bothered to tell your recipient why you wanted to contact her specifically, perhaps you shouldn't bother.

 A better one would be to target your efforts toward the women that interest you most, but do a bang up kick ass job of it.
-If a woman that interests you gets a flurry of "form" emails, and one or two that were obviously written just for her, which ones do you think she'll find the most intriguing?
+If a woman that interests you gets a flurry of "form letter" messages, and one or two that were obviously written just for her, which ones do you think she'll find the most intriguing?

 "I liked your profile, did you see mine?" is a little . . . flat, if that's all you said.

 “Read your profile, wanna chat sometime?”
 Chat about WHAT, precisely?
-Why her vs. anyone else in your Search Results?
+Why her vs. anyone else in your search results?

 "hey u matched me 0n lesb0nic whats up?" sounds like you're only willing to invest your thumbs in any interaction.